jatupan1989/boomjum1989/Adblock-Plus-memory-consumption.md

+**19 May 2014 @ 20h00 EDT:** I've just seen [a comment by Wladimir Palant](https://adblockplus.org/blog/on-the-adblock-plus-memory-consumption#c005360) regarding this post.
+I quote:

+> Reply from Wladimir Palant:
+>
+> It’s because roughly 60% of the filters currently in EasyList are meant to apply on all webpages so this kind of filtering wouldn’t help much.
+Of course one could go there and implement an intentionally broken approach in order to claim that the performance is great if “87% of the filters” work.
+Fact is, with this implementation only the most simple filters are supported and even that support is very incomplete for pages that change dynamically.

+Unfortunately, I can tell he didn't look at the implementation, because the "kind of filtering" I implemented actually was exactly for those generic cosmetic filters which are meant to apply on every webpages.

+Support for hostname-specific cosmetic filters, the easy cases, was added today (which brings coverage to 99%).

+***

 Many people have asked me to support ABP element hiding filters (I prefer to refer to these as "cosmetic filters") in the past.
 I've always resisted because I see _HTTP Switchboard_ as a tool to inform/manage where your browser connects.
 But...

 Regarding [ABP memory consumption](https://blog.mozilla.org/nnethercote/2014/05/14/adblock-pluss-effect-on-firefoxs-memory-usage/), I'm with Firefox on this.